 The Rushton Farm Community Supported Agriculture (CSA) program serves 130 families with a weekly share of produce from the farm.
 Remember, you don’t have to be a member to visit Rushton Farm.
 For more info, including frequently asked questions, click here.

 Agroecology is the study of the interactions between plants, animals, humans and the environment within agricultural systems.
-Because of the Ruston Farm's unique setting within the larger Ruston Woods Preserve and its adjacency to one of the largest contiguous woodland tracts in Chester County, it provides a powerful demonstration of the ways in which sustainable agriculture and important natural areas can be mutually beneficial.
+Because of the Rushton Farm's unique setting within the larger Rushton Woods Preserve and its adjacency to one of the largest contiguous woodland tracts in Chester County, it provides a powerful demonstration of the ways in which sustainable agriculture and important natural areas can be mutually beneficial.

 Our program facilitates and attracts expert researchers who seek to expand the scientific understanding and effectiveness of farming in concert with nature.
 Recognized nationally as a leader in the study of agroecology, our team uses our conserved lands to test and measure high-yield farming practices that benefit the surrounding ecosystem.
 Continue reading to see a list of research initiatives facilitated by Willistown Conservation Trust.

 Rushton Farm provides internships, service learning, and education programs for students of all ages.
 From aspiring farmers to school children and graduate students, Rushton Farm offers a place to learn about high-yield sustainable agriculture that enhances the surrounding ecosystem.
-Much of the programming can be coordinated with the Bird Conservation Program, which conducts bird banding and related field ecology research at the farm and the adjacent Rushton Woods Preserve.
+Much of the programming, including Rushton 360 and Food and Feathers, is coordinated with the Habitat, Watershed and Bird Conservation Programs, which conduct field ecology initiatives within the larger Rushton Woods Preserve.

 Share the Bounty